ONSdigital/eq-survey-runner-benchmark/doc/performance-investigations/0014-individual-response-performance-test/outputs/readme.md

 ## Decision

-The individual response urls do not show any signs of poor performance, all get and posts requests showed better performance times than the baseline test.
+Overall the individual response urls do not show any signs of poor performance, all get and posts requests showed better performance times than the baseline test using the household census schema.

+Two Individual response POST requests show a significantly slower performance in comparison with the others, although these endpoints are where the telephone number and email address are entered, and the timings are in-line with the POST requests in the baseline tests.